mihakralj/pinescript/docs/trends/sma.md

 ### Disadvantages

-- **Lag**: Significant lag in responding to price changes
+- **Lag**: Significant lag in responding to signal changes
-- **Equal Weighting**: Recent prices affect the average equally as older prices
+- **Equal Weighting**: Recent signals affect the average equally as older signals
-- **Sudden Changes**: When a price leaves the window, it can cause abrupt changes in the SMA
+- **Sudden Changes**: When a signal leaves the window, it can cause abrupt changes in the SMA
-- **Binary Cutoff**: Sharp cutoff between prices that have influence (1/p) and those with no influence (0)
+- **Binary Cutoff**: Sharp cutoff between signals that have influence (1/p) and those with no influence (0)
 - **Poor Frequency Selectivity**: Relatively poor separation between signal and noise components